nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 All information about your network requester connected to your gateway is in `/home/user/.nym/gateways/snus/config/network_requester_config.toml`.

-To read more about the configuration like whitelisted outbound requestes in `allowed.list` and other useful information, see the page [*Network Requester Whitelist*](network-requester-setup.md#using-your-network-requester).
+To read more about the configuration like whitelisted outbound requesters in `allowed.list` and other useful information, see the page [*Network Requester Whitelist*](network-requester-setup.md#using-your-network-requester).

 ```admonish info